 The building today houses a permanent exhibition portraying the life of Anne Frank.
 It also has exhibitions space for discrimination and other related human rights topics.
 I do recommend reading the Diary of Anne Frank before your visit to understand its historical importance in today’s world.
 I read this in my high school and still remember, sometimes these stories stay on.
 (Buy the book from amazon here)

 In order to visit the exhibitions and the museum, you will have to book tickets online.
 No tickets are available on site.
 Tickets cost 11 euros per adult and it is recommended that you book tickets 2 months in advance.
 Get Anne Frank House tickets here.
-The museum is open from 09:00 am to 10:00 pm everyday.
-So they are open till late to visitors.
+The museum is open from 09:00 am to 10:00 pm every day.
+So they are open till late to the visitors.

 If you are unavailable to find tickets for any of the 2 days in Amsterdam that you are visiting, I still recommend heading to the site and taking a look at the building.
 The Anne Frank Museum is the third most visited museum in the Netherlands.